 Today, businesses are trying to develop new technologies and experimental supply chain models to improve order fulfilment processes.

-From fast, same day and timely delivery, taking care of damaged products, route optimisation, reoptimisation, clubbing of order, and end customer feedback, retailers are trying hard to delight customers.
+With fast, same-day and timely delivery, taking care of damaged products, route optimisation, clubbing of orders, and end customer feedback, retailers are trying hard to delight customers.

 However, the last mile problem continues to be a massive pain point for the retail industry.

 If we look at the data, the e-commerce industry has transformed the global marketplace.